adamsilver/fdpb/08-an-upload-form.md

 *(Note: On desktop it will prompt the user to upload an image file from the file system disabling files that aren't images, for example.
 The problem with this is that users won't know why the files are disabled as there's no feedback.)*

-You can also add the `capture` attribute, which indicates to supporting browsers that you prefer getting an image from the camera:
+The `capture` attribute, when supported, indicates the preference of getting an image from the camera:

 ```HTML
 <input type="file" accept="image/*" capture>